emmadema/assessment-2/README.md

 - Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS - done

-\* This does NOT mean copy-and-paste, you must work from the screen shot, not the code.
+\* This does NOT mean copy-and-paste, you must work from the screen shot, not the code. - done

 **Bonus:**

-- Use images to create a background and/or players d0nr
+- Use images to create a background and/or players d0nr -done

 - Score each game based on the time it took to complete and by how much time they beat the opposing player